 Step 2: Copy the Selection

-If you want to copy a selection that includes more than one layer, hit Shift + Ctrl + C (Shift + Cmd + C) or select Copy Merged.
+If you want to copy multiple layers, hit Shift + Ctrl + C (Shift + Command + C) or select Copy Merged.

 Step 3: Paste the Selection